Medical Repatriation Case Study – Juan Martinez

-The patient refers to Americas Hospital as his “savior”.
+The patient refers to Allista and Americas Hospital as his “saviors”.

 After the accident happened, he suffered from severe depression.
 He remembers having no life expectations, being in denial, not being communicative, and hopelessly lying in bed.
 After the first few rounds of psychological and physical therapies, the patient started noticing results.
 He was convinced that he could do better than just lying in bed, so he started moving around on a wheelchair and overall semiautonomous.
 The patient’s physical condition remains delicate due to his condition.
 Nevertheless, The patient is grateful, has an optimistic attitude towards his treatment, and looking forward to his fullest recovery.

 Work related injuries are far too common for employees in physically-demanding jobs, and they can often be devastating.
 In the aftermath of an injury,…